This Day In Literary History

 The Bible's Old Testament was originally written in Aramaic and Hebrew, the New Testament in Ancient Greek.
 During the first three centuries A.D., most copies of the Bible were handwritten in either Greek or Hebrew.
 The first complete Latin translation appeared between the late 4th and early 5th centuries.

-The Catholic Church would adopt the Latin Bible as the "official" Bible, and it would remain so for many centuries.
+The Catholic Church adopted the Latin Bible as the "official" Bible, and it would remain so for many centuries.
 Although scholars would translate biblical passages into many different languages over the centuries, the Church mandated that Latin was the only true language of the Bible.

 Masses were performed in Latin, the lyrics for sacred music were written in Latin, and so were the Catholic missals.
 No matter what country one lived in or what native language one spoke, Latin was a required language of study and use for the faithful.